Can You Use Miralax Twice A Day? | Safe Dosage Facts

 Diarrhea & Urgency Laxative effect causing loose stools and frequent bowel movements.
 Mild to Severe if prolonged dehydration occurs.

-Electrolyte Imbalance Losing too many electrolytes through diarrhea can disrupt heart rhythm and muscle function.
+Electrolyte Imbalance Losing too much fluid through diarrhea can disrupt electrolyte balance and affect muscle or heart function.
 Severe if untreated.

-Dehydration Losing fluids faster than intake leads to weakness and dizziness.
+Dehydration Losing fluids faster than intake leads to thirst, weakness, dizziness, or confusion.
 Mild to Severe depending on fluid loss extent.

-Allergic Reactions (Rare) Sensitivity causing rash or swelling; requires immediate medical attention.
+Allergic Reactions (Rare) Sensitivity causing hives, rash, swelling, or breathing problems; requires immediate medical attention.
 Severe but uncommon.

 Monitoring symptoms closely when using any laxative is essential—stop use and seek medical advice if severe side effects appear.